mlahmadmostafa/Gaming-Stocks-Data-analysis-using-ARIMA-family/README.md

-# Gaming-Stocks-Data-analysis-using-ARIMA-family

-# Time Series Analysis of Ubisoft Stock Data
+# Time Series Analysis of Ubisoft and Take-Two Interactive Stock Data

 ## Introduction
-This report analyzes Ubisoft stock prices using ARIMA and SARIMAX time series models.
-The analysis includes:
+This report analyzes stock prices for Ubisoft (`UBI.PA`) and Take-Two Interactive (`TTWO`) using ARIMA and SARIMAX time series models.
+The analysis covers:

 1. Data Collection
 2. Stationarity Testing